safai-labs/resiliate-book/src/guide/install/installation.md

     password <password>
     ```

-    Replace `<password>` with the actual password provided to you through the
+    Replace `<password>` with the actual password provided to by saf.ai.
-    beta program.

     Save and close the file by pressing `Ctrl+X`, then `Y`, then `Enter`.